 SPAN is the student arm of the Peace Action Network.
 Though both entities describe themselves as “peace and justice organizations without affiliation to any political parties or other ideological agendas,” their public protests and demonstrations have been directed overwhelmingly against Republicans rather than Democrats.

-SPAN saw its membership rolls reach their zenith during the run-up to the 2003 U.S. invasion of Saddam Hussein‘s Iraq.
-At that time, the Network had active chapters on more than 100 high-school and college campuses across the United States.
-SPAN chapters continue to promote their anti-military agendas at a number of schools today.
-Through these chapters, SPAN provides activist students with transportation to anti-war, anti-American, and anti-capitalist demonstrations in their vicinity.
-It also disseminates literature, and it sponsors initiatives like teach-ins and letter-writing campaigns.
+By 198, SPAN had active chapters on more than 100 high-school and college campuses in the United States.
+The Network saw its membership rolls grow even more during the run-up to the 2003 U.S. invasion of Saddam Hussein‘s Iraq.
+Through its various chapters, SPAN provided activist students with transportation to anti-war, anti-American, and anti-capitalist demonstrations in their vicinity.
+It also disseminated literature, and it sponsored initiatives like teach-ins and letter-writing campaigns.